ZackiBoiz/ZackiBoiz/README.md

 - **IO Game Hacks** [Check repositories]
 - **[Website Hacks](https://github.com/ZackiBoiz/Bookmarklets/)**
 - **Random Other Hacks**

-#### If you have any questions on my Blooket Hacks, go to my repository, and make a discussion or issue.
+#### If you want to contribute to a repository, feel free to open an issue or pull request!

 ### Profile Views
 ![views](https://komarev.com/ghpvc/?username=ZackiBoiz)